xmeroriginals/seslenis/README.md

 # seslenis
-It offers randomly selected Quranic surahs with translations — helping you reconnect, reflect, and find peace.
+It offers randomly selected Quranic suras with translations to help you reconnect, reflect and find peace.